 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am looking for a conveyancing lawyer in Roker for my house move.
-Can I check a solicitor's record with the profession’s regulator?
+I have been sourcing a conveyancing solicitor in Roker for my house move.
+Is it possible to check a firm’s complaints history with the profession’s regulator?

 Members of the public can find documented Solicitor Regulator Association (SRA) determinations resulting from inquisitions from 2008 onwards.
 Visit Check a solicitor's record.
 To find records Pre 2008, or to check a firm's record, phone 0870 606 2555, 08.00 - 18.00 any week day save for Tuesday when lines open at 9.30am.
 For non-uk callers, call +44 (0)121 329 6800.
 The SRA could monitor telephone calls for training reasons.

 What advice can you give us when it comes to appointing a Roker conveyancing firm to deal with our lease extension?

 When appointing a solicitor for your lease extension (regardless if they are a Roker conveyancing practice) it is imperative that they be familiar with the legislation and specialises in this area of conveyancing.
 We suggest that you make enquires with two or three firms including non Roker conveyancing practices before you instructing a firm.
 If the firm is ALEP accredited then so much the better.
 The following questions could be useful:

 If the firm is not ALEP accredited then what is the reason?
 Can they put you in touch with clients in Roker who can give a testimonial?